AgoraIO/Advanced-Interactive-Broadcasting/Live-Streaming-Audio-Only/Agora-Interactive-Broadcasting-Live-Streaming-Audio-Only-Web-Webpack/README.md

-# Web Tutorial For Webpack - LiveStreaming
+# Web Tutorial For Webpack - LiveStreaming Audio Only

 *English | [中文](README.zh.md)*

-This tutorial shows you how to quickly create a live streaming webapp using the Agora sample app.
+This tutorial shows you how to quickly create a audio only live streaming webapp using the Agora sample app.

 The following features are included in this sample project:

 - join and leave room:
-- set microphone and camera device:
+- set microphone device:
 - set live streaming cdn url and then start and stop live streaming publish: